 Have you wanted to put multiple intelligence theory into practice but just have not had the support you needed to try?
 In this online professional learning community, you will learn and apply the theory of multiple intelligences to the classroom.
 Dr. Thomas Armstrong’s 4th edition, Multiple Intelligences in the Classroom is the textbook for this course.
-Participants will work through the online syllabus at their own pace and post to discussions, respond to open ended questions through web 2.0 interactive tools, and support each other as they embed their new learning into their classrooms and unleash the potential of every student through MI theory.
-Winter Cohort begins January 2019 through March 2019.
+Participants will work through the online syllabus at their own pace and post to discussions, respond to open-ended questions through web 2.0 interactive tools, and support each other as they embed their new learning into their classrooms and unleash the potential of every student through MI theory.
+Winter Cohort begins January 2019 through April 2019.

 *Must obtain Multiple Intelligences in the Classroom by Thomas Armstrong, 4th edition to complete course.